 In 1936 the diocesan newspaper The Catholic Mirror was established, and in 1939 the Bishop Drumm Home opened.

 In the 1940s and 1950s a number of parishes built new churches, others were established, St. Albert High School was founded in Council Bluffs and the number of seminarians and priests grew.

 Bishop Edward Daly, a Dominican and former secretary in the Apostolic Delegation in Washington, D.C., became the shepherd of the diocese.
 He assisted at the historic Vatican II meetings, and died when his plane crashed on a runway leaving Rome.

 On Oct.
 4, 1979, Pope John Paul II agreed to a request by farmer Joe Hays, of Truro, Iowa, to visit Iowa.
 He spent 42 minutes at St. Patrick Church near Irish Settlement and then celebrated a Mass before the largest Iowa crowd in history, estimated to be 350,000 people, at Living History Farms in Urbandale.
-A logo representing the seasons, fields and seeds planted was created for the event and continues to be the diocesan logo used today.
+A logo representing the seasons, fields and planted seeds was created for the event and continues to be the diocesan logo today.